westerndevs/western-devs-website/source/_posts/2016-08-27-httpclientwrong.md

 }
 ```

-Note here that we have just one instance of HttpClient shared for the entire application.
+Note here that we have just one instance of `HttpClient` shared for the entire application.
 Eveything still works like it use to (actually a little faster due to socket reuse).
-Netstat now just shows
+Netstat now just shows:

 ```
 TCP    10.211.55.6:12254      waws-prod-bay-017:http  ESTABLISHED
 ```

-In the production scenario I had the number of sockets in use dropped from more than 4000 to less than 400.
+In the production scenario I had the number of sockets was averaging around 4000, and at peak would exceed 5000, effectively crushing the available resources on the server, which then caused services to fall over.
+After implementing the change, the sockets in use dropped from an average of more than 4000 to being consistently less than 400, and usually around 100.

-This is a chunk of a graph from our monitoring tools and shows what happened after we deployed the fix.
+This is a chunk of a graph from our monitoring tools and shows what happened after we deployed a limited proof of the fix to a select number of microservices.

 ![Imgur](http://i.imgur.com/0QVdLMT.png)

+This is dramatic.
+If you have any kind of load at all you need to remember these two things:

+ 1. Make your `HttpClient` static.
+ 2. Do _not_ dispose of or wrap your `HttpClient` in a using unless you explicitly are looking for a particular behaviour (such as causing your services to fail).

+## Wrapping Up
-The socket exhaustion problems we had been struggling with for months disapeared and our client threw a parade.
-This was not an obvious bug.
-For years we have been conditioned to dispose of objects that implement IDisposable and many refactoring tools like R# and CodeRush actually warn if you don't.
-In this case disposing of HttpClient was the wrong thing to do.
-It is unfortunate that HttpClient implements IDisposable and encourages the wrong behaviour.
+The socket exhaustion problems we had been struggling with for months disapeared and our client threw a virtual parade.
+I cannot understate how unobvious this bug was.
+For years we have been conditioned to dispose of objects that implement `IDisposable` and many refactoring tools like R# and CodeRush actually warn if you don't.
+In this case disposing of `HttpClient` was the wrong thing to do.
+It is unfortunate that `HttpClient` implements `IDisposable` and encourages the wrong behaviour